Sharper judgement where wind resource evidence meets bankability.

 Hidden risk

-Measurement, monitoring, plant design, and energy assessment tools or services are often chosen through habit or legacy preference rather than fit for purpose.
+Measurement, monitoring, layout, modelling, and energy assessment tools or services are often chosen through habit or legacy preference rather than fit for purpose.

 How we help